 Pupils have complex needs and interests, which extend beyond the educational system.
 Each student has unique characteristics.
 Cultural, physical, social and emotional factors are all important.

 The diversity within pupil services encourages a team approach.
-The team focuses upon the child as a learner.
+The team focuses on the child as a learner.
 Issues and problems may differ between the elementary and secondary levels; however, the basic operating procedures and team processes are essentially the same.
 Analysis of data, consensus building, action planning, and monitoring student progress are essential elements of any team's operation.
 The team makes recommendations and decisions regarding the student's eligibility for support services, alternative educational programs, and/or other appropriate interventions within the school and community.